Education for the Development of Leadership and Service (EDLS) is an integral part of the educational experience at AGS.

 In addition to service relationships and, ultimately, internships, Upper School students have a specific EDLS class once a week designed for discussion and in-depth exploration of the ties between the self and the multiple communities to which they belong.

 9th Grade – A Sense of Place

-Students will explore their “sense of place” through the lens of an AGS student, Atlanta resident, and global citizen, and understand both the responsibility and rewards that come from being a member of each community.
+Students will explore their “sense of place” through the lens of an AGS student, Atlanta resident, and global citizen, and they will understand both the responsibility and rewards that come from being a member of each community.
 In addition to building community, this course also emphasizes individual growth and self-expression, which will allow each student to find the path of her particular sense of purpose.
 During the year, 9th grade students will build on their classroom experiences by partnering with researchers, industry professionals, and nonprofit organizations throughout Atlanta.
 Students will gain real-world experience by learning about and attempting to solve community and global problems.
 By the end of the year, students will have the self-awareness and tools they need to be leaders and agents of change in their communities.

 10th Grade – Philanthropy, Advocacy, and Activism